pistacium/meeras_reset-inator_3000/README.md

 Listed in requirements.txt.
 To install them all, run `pip install -r requirements.txt` in a terminal.

-If you want to make it yourself, run `pyinstaller meeras_reset-inator_3000.py --icon=kitty.ico --onefile` in either command prompt or powershell.
+If you want to make it yourself, run `pyinstaller meeras_reset-inator_3000.py --icon=kitty.ico --onefile` in a terminal.

 ### Setup File